librity/nc_gojobs/README.md

 ## Usage <a name = "usage"></a>

 Choose a country and the tech you wanna work with, then hit submit.
-The server will scrape all Indeed.com listings matching your params and send you a `.csv` with the results.
+The server will scrape all Indeed.com listings that match your params and send you a `.csv` with the results.

 ## Libs <a name = "libs"></a>